If your wallet is starting to feel heavy from the weight of too many credit cards, you’re not exactly alone.

 If you have a good credit score, you might be able to save money on interest by opening a balance transfer credit card with an introductory 0% interest period anywhere from six to 18 months.
 A few of our favorite balance transfer cards on the market today include:

-- The Wells Fargo Reflect℠ Card (0% intro APR for 18 months from account opening on qualifying balance transfers, then 14.49%-26.49% variable APR; with the option for up to a three-month extension if making on-time monthly minimum payments for the length of the offer).
+- The Wells Fargo Reflect® Card (0% intro APR for 18 months from account opening on qualifying balance transfers, then 16.74% – 28.74% variable APR; with the option for a three-month extension if making on-time monthly minimum payments for the length of the intro period).

 Not everybody can qualify for a balance transfer card.
 You’ll need a good or excellent credit score to get approved for the best options.
 If your score is lower than about 670, you may have difficulty qualifying for a new card.
 But you could try asking your current card issuer for a promotional APR period, says Shanté Nicole Harris, credit repair expert and founder of Financial Common Cents, a credit coaching service.